 MAP Reading Fluency includes a set of measures focusing on knowledge and skills with print or sounds and the process of mapping print to sound (i.e., decoding).
 Decoding measures fall into two domains, Phonological Awareness and Phonics & Word Recognition.
-Measures in these domains range from letter knowledge and phonemic awareness to word- and sentence-level reading.
+Measures in these domains range from letter knowledge, phoneme and syllable recognition and manipulation, and phonemic awareness to word- and sentence-level reading.
 For students at a stage where they are not ready to read full passages, MAP Reading Fluency instead administers an adaptively selected subset of these foundational print, sound, and print/sound decoding measures.